The US Food and Drug Administration (FDA) recently released guidance to healthcare providers about possible contamination of urological endoscopes.

 Award-winning medical malpractice law firm helps you after healthcare injury or medical mistake

-The legal team at Schochor, Federico and Staton, P.A., delivers dedicated legal representation to individuals and families injured through institutional negligence and physician medical malpractice.
+The legal team at Schochor, Staton, Goldberg, and Cardea, P.A., delivers dedicated legal representation to individuals and families injured through institutional negligence and physician medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation.